2017 Course Development Grants

 - The social realist novel that understood subjectivity as a psychological phenomenon is being challenged by a new cultural form – the neurocognitive novel.
 The neurocognitive novel explains human behavior and experience in terms of neural process.

 - The brain-centered view of neuroscience emphasizes wiring, neural circuitry, and network flows, all of which overlap with the current interest in all things digital.
-In this class, I want to explore the relationship between neuroscientific theories of the self and contemporary transformations in the novel.
+This class explored the relationship between neuroscientific theories of the self and contemporary transformations in the novel.

-- While novelists respond to new scientific theories and reflect on new ways of understanding human cognition, they also discover truths of cognition that neuroscience can't yet imagine or confirm.
-We will read novels, neuroscientific theory, and popular works of neuroscience to explore the exchange between scientific and cultural forms of thought.
+- Students read novels, neuroscientific theory, and popular works of neuroscience to understand the exchange between scientific and cultural forms of thought.

 - Recipients: Rishi Goyal (Assistant Professor of Medicine and Director of the Medicine Literature and Society Major at the Institute for Comparative Literature and Society) and Robert Pollack (Professor of Biological Sciences).